 - Don't let complacency destroy your healing and glory.
 The ingredients for relapse are a failing memory of why we quit and of the early challenges, rewriting the law of addiction to exempt or exclude ourselves, and an excuse such stress, celebration, illness, finances, war, death, or even a cigar at the birth of a baby.

 The list was developed primarily from recent medical studies and from Joel's Library, an insightful collection of 90 short quitting articles written by Joel Spitzer of Chicago.
 Joel's Library is available for download as a free electronic PDF book at WhyQuit.
-Aside from daily management of WhyQuit's free online support forum (Freedom from Tobacco), Joel Spitzer presents regular quitting programs for the Evanston and Skokie Health Departments.
+Aside from daily sharing lessons at WhyQuit's free online support forum (Freedom from Nicotine), Joel Spitzer also serves as WhyQuit's education director.

 Be sure to share this list with friends and loved ones who smoke.
 Not being able to discover the law of addiction through the school of hard-quitting-knocks is a horrible reason to die.